TABERNACLES AND THE TESTIMONY

 It is not unusual for us Christians to desire to go forth and tell the world about the Lord Jesus Christ and His salvation.
 This is a worthy ambition.
 However, the world will not believe that God has sent Christ until the Church is one in the Father and the Son.

-During the feast of Tabernacles the Jews chanted the twelfth chapter of the Book of Isaiah.
+During the feast of Tabernacles, the Jews chanted the twelfth chapter of Isaiah.
 We can tell when we enter the experience of Tabernacles because the following is true of us.

 In that day you will say: “I will praise you, O LORD.
-Although you were angry with me, your anger has turned away and you have comforted me.
-(Isaiah 12:1—NIV)
+Although you were angry with me, your anger has turned away and you have comforted me.”
+(Isaiah 12:1)

 Our attention is turned away from ourselves and focused on the Lord.

-There always has to be a period of anger, of tearing, before we can enter the spiritual fulfillment of Tabernacles.
-This is because God goes to war against those aspects of our personality that are not reconciled to Himself.
+There always must be a period of anger, of tearing, before we can enter the spiritual fulfillment of Tabernacles.
+This is because God goes to war against those aspects of our personalities that are not reconciled to Himself.

 You want to enter Tabernacles?
 Then prepare yourself to dwell with the devouring Fire of Israel.

 The sinners in Zion are terrified; trembling grips the godless: “Who of us can dwell with the consuming fire?
 Who of us can dwell with everlasting burning?”
-He who walks righteously and speaks what is right, who rejects gain from extortion and keeps his hand from accepting bribes, who stops his ears against plots of murder and shuts his eyes against contemplating evil—This is the man who will dwell on the heights, whose refuge will be the mountain fortress.
+He who walks righteously and speaks what is right, who rejects gain from extortion and keeps his hand from accepting bribes, who stops his ears against plots of murder and shuts his eyes against contemplating evil — This is the man who will dwell on the heights, whose refuge will be the mountain fortress.
 His bread will be supplied, and water will not fail him.
-(Isaiah 33:14-16—NIV)
+(Isaiah 33:14-16)

 Do you desire such an intense relationship with God Almighty?
 If you do, lay hold on it!

 “Surely God is my salvation; I will trust and not be afraid.
 The LORD, the LORD, is my strength and my song; he has become my salvation.”
-(Isaiah 12:2—NIV)
+(Isaiah 12:2)

-The Lord Himself becomes our strength.
-The Lord Himself becomes our song.
-The Lord Himself becomes our salvation.
-The Lord Himself becomes our resurrection and our life.
+The Lord Himself becomes your strength.
+The Lord Himself becomes your song.
+The Lord Himself becomes your salvation.
+The Lord Himself becomes your resurrection and your life.

 This is to be with Jesus where He is.

 With joy you will draw water from the wells of salvation.
-(Isaiah 12:3—NIV)
+(Isaiah 12:3)

 We have an eternity of joy facing us because we forever will be drawing water from the well of salvation within us.
 Pentecost is the rain from Heaven.
 Tabernacles is the water flowing from the Throne of God created in the human personality.
 We shall be drawing water for those of mankind whom God has given to us for our inheritance.
 There is no joy like this!

 In that day you will say: “Give thanks to the LORD, call on his name; make known among the nations what he has done, and proclaim his name is exalted.”
-(Isaiah 12:4—NIV)
+(Isaiah 12:4)

 “That day” is the day of the Lord.
 It is the day when every one of our idols has been cast down and the Lord alone has been exalted.
 In that day we will understand fully that we are in Christ and He is in the Father.

 Sing to the LORD, for he has done glorious things; let this be known to all the world.
-(Isaiah 12:5—NIV)
+(Isaiah 12:5)

 Gone are the plans and schemes of man.
 We have ceased from our own works and entered the rest of God.
 We look to Him to do glorious things.
 We sing of His wonders, and the prisoners of the earth hear us.
 Then everyone’s bondages are broken.
 The whole world realizes that God has sent Jesus Christ as King of all kings and Lord of all lords.
 The perfect Ruler has come and all of nature breaks forth into singing along with the Church.

 “Shout aloud and sing for joy, people of Zion, for great is the Holy One of Israel among you.”
-(Isaiah 12:6—NIV)
+(Isaiah 12:6)

 All flesh is dust.
 The flesh profits nothing.

-When we are first saved we still are dust, but dust that has been touched with eternal life.
+When we are first saved, we still are dust, but dust that has been touched

 God is calling us on to a river that cannot be crossed, to the fullness of life lived in the Spirit of God.
-Then we are returned to the bank and stand as a tree of life.
-The dead sea of mankind will be touched with the river of life flowing from the innermost being of those who are celebrating the eighth day of the feast of Tabernacles, the beginning of the new week of eternity—the week that has no end.
+Then we are returned to the bank and stand as trees of life.
+The dead sea of mankind will be touched with the river of life flowing from the innermost being of those who are celebrating the eighth day of the feast of Tabernacles, the beginning of the new week of eternity — the week that has no end.
 There will be a multitude of fish in that day.
-Never-ending joy will be the portion of those who are sharing the inheritance with Jesus—the nations and the farthest reaches of the earth.
+Never-ending joy will be the portion of those who are sharing the inheritance with Jesus — the nations and the farthest reaches of the earth.